 - In the Registry Editor window, navigate to the following registry location:

-- Double-click the value named Load and clear the existing value data to set it blank.
+- Then, double-click the value named “Load” and clear the existing data (set it blank).

 - Exit the Registry Editor.

 Note: The above location is one of the many startup launch-points in Windows, and some viruses/malware add entries there.
 The value may be pointing to a malware file that is non-existent after malware cleanup.
 To manage startup programs easily, use the free Autoruns utility from Microsoft.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: